-Matthew Ziff is an Associate Professor and Area Chair in the Interior Architecture program at Ohio University, in Athens, Ohio.
+Matthew Ziff is an Associate Professor in the Interior Architecture program at Ohio University, in Athens, Ohio.
 His areas of interest include design philosophy, design process, aesthetics and the role of materials in the expression of ideas in the built environment.
 Mr. Ziff taught in the interior design program at the University of North Carolina at Greensboro for ten years prior to coming to Ohio University in 1998.

 Mr. Ziff is an architect by education, training, and practice.
 He is a registered architect (North Carolina), received a Master of Architecture degree at the Virginia Polytechnic Institute and State University in Blacksburg, Virginia, and a BA in philosophy from the University of North Carolina at Chapel Hill.